zrobertson466920/pybdm/README.md

 # Coding-Theorem-Method

-Repository for numerical approximations to algorithmic probability and thus algorithmic complexity.
+This is a repository for numerical approximations to algorithmic probability centered around calculating approximations for large data sets.
+To do this, we take advtange of the Block Decomposition Method (BDM) method devloped by Hector Zenil and described in this [paper](https://arxiv.org/pdf/1609.00110.pdf).